 However, depending on the school, there is a common or separate standard score for each method and each combination.

-Schools have different benchmarks
+Schools have different benchmarks.

 PHOTO: NHAT THINH

-Most schools have announced that they will announce the admission scores according to each separate admission method: high school graduation exam scores, competency assessment scores, academic transcript scores, etc. For example, the University of Health Sciences (Ho Chi Minh City National University) said that this year the school will determine the admission scores based on the principle of equivalence (with adjustment coefficients applied) of the admission methods.
-Based on the admission quota of each major/program, the admission scores of the methods will be adjusted many times through the general virtual filtering until the appropriate enrollment scale is achieved.
+Most schools announced that they would announce the admission scores according to each separate admission method: high school graduation exam scores, competency assessment scores, academic transcript scores, etc. For example, the University of Health Sciences (Ho Chi Minh City National University) said that this year the school will determine the admission scores based on the principle of equivalence (with adjustment coefficients applied) of the admission methods.
+Based on the admission quota of each major/enrollment program, the admission scores of the methods will be adjusted many times through the general virtual filtering until the appropriate enrollment scale is achieved.
 Finally, the admission scores will be announced according to the individual scores of each method, along with the conversion table of admission scores of the methods according to the percentile method.

 The University of Economics and Law (Ho Chi Minh City National University) also does not convert the scores of each candidate to a common scale.
 Before admission, based on the excellent and excellent academic results of the students in the previous year's major/specialization, the school determines the adjustment coefficient of the percentile value range of the methods.
 Based on the admission quota of each major/specialization/admission program, the school determines the standard score according to the individual score of each method, along with the conversion table of admission scores of the methods and combinations according to the percentile method.